 Neurological Disorders: Conditions that affect the brain can affect vision.
 A stroke affecting the part of the brain associated with vision can result in blindness.
 Migraine headache may be preceded by visual changes with the appearance of flashing lights, wavy lines or spots before the eyes.
 The symptoms of the underlying condition are usually obvious in these cases.

 Vitamin A Deficiency: Vitamin A deficiency affects vision and causes night blindness as the first symptom.
 In this condition, the patient cannot see clearly in dim light.
 If the deficiency is not corrected, the condition could progress to dryness of the eye and eventually lead to blindness.

 Amblyopia: Amblyopia or lazy eye is a condition where the vision in one eye is reduced due to some condition affecting only that eye like myopia or hypermetropia, or squint eyes.
 Therefore, the brain tends to use only one eye to see.

 Color Blindness: Color blindness is a condition where the patient cannot differentiate colors, usually between green and red.
 The condition is usually inherited and therefore a family history may be present.
 Diseases affecting the retina and optic nerve may also cause color blindness.

 Retinal detachment: Retinal detachment is a condition where a part of the retina separates from its attachment to the eyeball.
 The patient may complain of floaters or flashes of light before the eyes.
 There could also be darkening of peripheral vision.
 The condition may follow trauma to the eye, and is relatively more common in people with severe hypertension or uncontrolled diabetes.

 Optic Neuritis: Optic neuritis is a condition where the optic nerve is inflamed.
 It commonly affects patients with autoimmune diseases like multiple sclerosis, though other conditions like infections or certain medications can also cause optic neuritis.
 The patient complains of vision loss which may be temporary or permanent, pain which worsens with movement of the eyes, flashing of lights and loss of color vision.

-Trauma to the eye can affect vision.
+Trauma: Trauma to the eye can affect vision.
 For example, burn injury or a sharp object can cause a corneal ulcer.
 A severe injury can cause a detached retina.

 Medications: Certain medications can affect vision.
 Sildenafil, or Viagra as it is more commonly known, can affect color vision resulting in a blue tinge on objects.
 Chloroquine or hydroxychloroquine can cause retinal toxicity.
 Ethambutol, an anti-tuberculosis drug, can cause blurring of vision and red-green color blindness.
 Thus, a history of medication intake should be obtained from a patient complaining of vision problems.

 Frequently Asked Questions (FAQs)